qmk/qmk_firmware/docs/newbs_getting_started.md

 # Getting Started

-Before you can build keymaps you need to setup your build environment.
+Before you can build keymaps you need to install some software and setup your build environment.
 This only has to be done one time no matter how many keyboards you want to compile firmware for.

+## Download Software

+### Text Editor

+You'll need a program that can edit and save **plain text** files.
+If you are on Windows you can make due with Notepad, and on Linux you can use Gedit, both of which are simple but functional text editors.
+On macOS you can not use TextEdit.app, it will not save plain text files.
+You will need to install another program such as Sublime Text.

+{% hint style='info' %}
+Not sure which text editor to use?
+Laurence Bradford wrote [a great introduction](https://learntocodewith.me/programming/basics/text-editors/) to the subject.
+{% endhint %}

-## Download QMK Toolbox
+### QMK Toolbox

 QMK Toolbox is a Windows and macOS program that allows you to both program and debug your custom keyboard.
 You will want to install it so that you can easily flash your keyboard and receive the debugging messages that your keyboard will print.